archywillhe/0a.io-v0/posts/chapter2/2018-01-11-losing-my-Hover-registered-email-and-domain.md

 Nope.
 They appeared to be very strict about it.
 Kenny proceeded by giving me more information on obtaining an affidavit!
 This would be very useful except I had a little problem here.
 I explained to him my 17 years old self didn't register the domain under my legal name<sup>1</sup>.

 <blockquote style="padding:40px;font-size:0.9em">
 <sup>1</sup>: As a Chinese passport holder growing up in Singapore I have an English name that is not a part of my legal name.
 My legal name is simply the pinyin romanisation of my Chinese name, while the English one is the name I go by in everyday life.
-The only time I'd use my legal name is when dealing with strictly legal documents or distant relatives who don't speak English.)
+The only time I'd use my legal name is when dealing with strictly legal documents or distant relatives who don't speak English.
 </blockquote>

-Is there anyway around this?
+Is there any way around this?

 > ##### Dec 28, 11:32 EST
 >Hi Archy,